mitchellh/radar/index.md

 Radar is customizable in almost every way:

+* **Routes** allow you to handle certain exception events differently from the rest.
+Report really important errors via email, but the rest via a service, for example.
 * **Reporters** allow you to configure where Radar sends exceptions to: a file, a server, email, Hoptoad, etc. Anywhere you want!
 * **Data Extensions** enable you to add more information to exception